 Born and educated in South Africa where my abiding memories were sitting on our roof watching the first Vampire jet trainers flying over our house from the nearby central flying school and my first dinghy sailing in a “Sprog” This was the introduction to my two passions in life-sailing and flying.

 Left Wits.
-University for the UK in a Volkswagen Beetle and drove up through Africa to Liberia (a long ,long story!) then worked my passage on an ocean going Tugboat to France, then Dublin and finally to Swansea on a small coaster .
+University for the UK in a Volkswagen Beetle with a very adventurous young Swiss called Max Knecht , drove up through Africa to Liberia (a long ,long, long story!) then worked my passage on an ocean going ocean tug to France, then Dublin and finally to Swansea on a small coaster .
 After washing tons of dishes in Earls Court joined the Royal Navy in 1960 .
 Joining the Fleet Air Arm was the first step in following a career which would allow me enjoy these passions to the full.

 On leaving the Royal Navy I entered industry with all my leisure time being taken up by boat building and sailing.
 This lasted for around 30 years of racing and cruising concluding with a couple of trans-atlantics.

-After selling three I decided to keep the other three and set up “Tiger Moth Training” to ensure that the Tigers could pay for their basic costs and remain flying at Henstridge.
-My current activity is restoration of Tiger No 6 with Gipsy Moth G-AANO waiting in the wings !.
-I am the “oily rag” maintenance man of the school Tigers and of course continue flying the Tigers.
+After selling three I decided to keep three and set up “Tiger Moth Training” to ensure that the Tigers could pay for their basic costs and remain flying at Henstridge.
+My current activity with Annabelle is the restoration of Richard Santus’s Miles Magister after which I will continue restoring Gipsy Moth G-AANO .
+I am the “oily rag” maintenance man of the school and, of course, continue flying the Tigers.

 My PPL started with the Cambridge Flying Group and Bill Ison was my first instructor, completed it at Thruxton seven months later being examined by Barry Dike,issued in October 1977.